Wake-up-Freeman/OLD-ODISEO/docs/learn/community-trust.md

 - The trust instrument sets out the terms upon which the assets are to be held and enables all parties to know their rights and duties.

-### What assets are held and controlled by the DADAODISEO community Trust?
+### What assets are held and controlled by the DAODISEO community Trust?

-- The DADAODISEO community Trust holds all of the intellectual property rights to ODISEO, LUNA, and UST.
+- The DAODISEO community Trust holds all of the intellectual property rights to ODISEO, ODIS, and GAIA.

-### Who controls the DADAODISEO community Trust?
+### Who controls the DAODISEO community Trust?

 - Through community proposals, each member of the DAODISEO community Pool may direct the trustees as to the use of the assets held.